 The most important part of a basement waterproofing mechanism is a sump pump.
 Its main role is to collect all excess water and pump it out from your basement when necessary.
 This pump is required for rainy and snowy areas.
 This is because water accumulates, especially when the weather isn’t that pleasant.
 But, besides installing a sump pump, you should properly maintain it as well.

 First, the sump pump you install must be of an appropriate size and quality.
-Second, the amount of sump pumps must be sufficient (some homes need two or more).
+Second, the number of sump pumps must be sufficient (some homes need two or more).
 Third and final, the sump should have a lid and be regularly cleaned from debris.

 Install A Window Well

 If you are one of those people who see investments in the most unusual places, the basement is surely a thing to consider.
 Fully furnished and functional basements significantly increase a home’s value and provide additional living space, which can be rented out.
-Almost all homeowners who rent out or live in their basements, have window wells.
+Almost all homeowners who rent out or live in their basements have window wells.

 This is because these window wells are very efficient.
 They enable natural light and ventilation to enter and make an addition to your drainage system.
 Remember though, a window well isn’t anything without its cover which prevents debris and dirt to enter the drainage.
 Window wells also improve aesthetical value since they can be decorated as well.